 So for each year’s race we order the number of medals and T-shirts based on predicted finisher numbers.
 This year, as in recent years, we ordered what we judged sufficient for an anticipated maximum number attending.

-Yesterday we had a record number of 12,748 attending the event, which represents a 16% drop out rate, and our race day stocks of medals and t-shirts were insufficient.
+This year we had a record number of 12,748 attending the event, which represents a 16% drop out rate, and our race day stocks of medals and t-shirts were insufficient.
 Unfortunately we got it wrong and we have disappointed a number of our runners.
 For this we are very sorry.